TinManTex/InfiniteHeaven/tpp-release/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Readme.txt

 https://www.nexusmods.com/metalgearsolidvtpp/mods/1226/

 r258 - 2022-07-01
+Run AutoDoc", "AutoDoc creates the Features and Options txt and html in docs folder, and profiles/All_Options_Example based on the current menus and options, including any added by other mod IH modules.
+It will overwrite any existing files." via IH system menu.

 InfMission: Mission Addons completion, tasks, best rankings support, saved to mod\saves\ih_mission_states.lua

 Invalid mission task save data clearing improved - thanks cap.